California-Strawberry-Commission/laser-runner-cutter/README.md

 ## rqt plugin

 A rqt plugin is used for visualization.
-If the "Laser Runner Removal" plugin does not appear in rqt, you may need to run rqt with `--force-discover`.
+Run `rqt`, under Plugins you should see Laser Runner Removal.
+If the plugin does not appear in rqt, you may need to run `rqt --force-discover`.

-        $ rqt --force-discover

 To develop the plugin UI, install QT Designer: